 If you start to skip one day it becomes easier to skip another day, then a few days and before you know it a few weeks have passed.

-Earlier we already gave 7 Practical Meditation Tips that you can use to strengthen your practice, and we wrote about mental qualities that are developed during meditation in Developing the Mind Through Samatha Meditation.
+Earlier we already gave 7 meditation tips that you can use to strengthen your practice, and we wrote about mental qualities that are developed during meditation.

 In this text we would like to take a closer look at different mental aspects that contribute to your ability to meditate every day.